Signalium/signalium/docs/src/app/core/reactive-promises/page.md

 The properties and flags represent the following states:

-- `value`: The most recent result of the promise.
-This will remain the latest result until the next successful rerun of the promise, allowing you to show the previous state while the next state is loading.
+- `value`: The most recent result of the Promise.
+This will remain the latest result until the next successful rerun of the Promise, allowing you to show the previous state while the next state is loading.
-- `error`: The most recent error of the promise.
+- `error`: The most recent error of the Promise.
 This will remain the latest error until the next run, allowing you to show the current error state.
-- `isPending`: True when the reactive promise is currently running (e.g. the promise has not yet resolved).
+- `isPending`: True when the Reactive Promise is currently running (e.g. the Promise has not yet resolved).
-- `isResolved`: True when the reactive promise resolved successfully.
+- `isResolved`: True when the Reactive Promise resolved successfully.
-- `isRejected`: True when the reactive promise rejected.
+- `isRejected`: True when the Reactive Promise rejected.
-- `isSettled`: True if the reactive promise has resolved at least _once_.
-This will not be true if the value was set via an `initValue` or if the operation was not async.
+- `isSettled`: True if the Reactive Promise has settled at least _once_.
-- `isReady`: True when the reactive promise has a value.
-Is always true if you pass an `initValue` in when creating the reactive function that returns the promise, and otherwise becomes true the first time it gets a value.
+- `isReady`: True when the Reactive Promise has resolved at least _once_.

 This mirrors popular libraries such as [TanStack Query](https://tanstack.com/query/latest) and [SWR](https://github.com/vercel/swr) among many others.
-However, reactive promises have some additional niceties.
+However, Reactive Promises have some additional niceties.

 ### Awaiting results

-In addition to the declarative properties, you can also _await_ reactive promises using standard async/await syntax:
+In addition to the declarative properties, you can also _await_ Reactive Promises using standard async/await syntax:

 ```js {% visualize=true %}
 let count = signal(0);